vatesfr/xen-orchestra/docs/troubleshooting.md

 1: node::Abort() [node]
 ```

-In that case you need to do to increase the allocated memory to the
+In that case, you need to increase the memory allocated to the
 XOA VM (from 2GB to 4 or 8 GB), and then update the service file
 (`/etc/systemd/system/xo-server.service`) to increase the allocated
 memory to xo-server itself: